OpenTermsArchive/contrib-versions/Minecraft/Terms of Service.md

 *   Only one promotion can be used at a time, and you can‘t use a promotion with another offer.
 *   Discounts are only valid until the date specified and they only apply to purchases made on the Website.
 *   Discounts are not refundable.
-*   We might cancel any promotion at a time./li>.
+*   We might cancel any promotion at any time.

 GENERAL STUFF